-Peeling the spot prawns ahead will work fine, but we recommend keeping the shells on as they will lend a lot of flavor to the dish.
+Peeling the spot prawns ahead will work fine, but we recommend keeping the spot prawn shells on as they will lend a lot of flavor to the dish.
 For shells on, you’ll need to sear at a slightly higher heat than you would with peeled prawns, so the shells break down and become delightfully crisp.